adv76/kibo-svelte/docs/src/lib/content/docs/how-to-contribute.md

 ## New Components

 Perhaps you built a component that would be useful to others.
 You can contribute new components to the library.
-(See [Adding New Components](#adding-new-components) below.)
+(See -link st- Adding New Components -link end- (#adding-new-components) below.)

 ## Enhancements